JohnCremona/CMFs/PostgresSchema.md

-trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (e.g. 1 if the dimensions are all distinct) dim | integer | Q-dimension of this newspace S_k^new(N,[chi]) num_forms | smallint | number of Hecke orbits (each corresponds to a Galois conjugacy class of modular forms) hecke_orbit_dims | jsonb | Sorted list of dimensions of Hecke orbits (irreducible Galois stable subspaces) eis_dim | integer | Q-dimension of the eisenstein subspace of `M_k(N, \chi)` eis_new_dim | integer | Q-dimension of the new eisenstein subspace of `M_k(N, \chi)` cusp_dim | integer | Q-dimension of the cuspidal space `S_k(N, \chi)`
+trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (e.g. 1 if the dimensions are all distinct) dim | integer | Q-dimension of this newspace S_k^new(N,[chi]) num_forms | smallint | number of Hecke orbits (each corresponds to a Galois conjugacy class of modular forms) hecke_orbit_dims | jsonb | Sorted list of Q-dimensions of Hecke orbits (irreducible Galois stable subspaces) eis_dim | integer | Q-dimension of the eisenstein subspace of `M_k(N, \chi)` eis_new_dim | integer | Q-dimension of the new eisenstein subspace of `M_k(N, \chi)` cusp_dim | integer | Q-dimension of the cuspidal space `S_k(N, \chi)`